daviderud/SDRPlusPlusUtils/README.md

  # import_FMSuite
 Tool to import in SDRPlusPlus (https://github.com/AlexandreRouma/SDRPlusPlus/), in the frequency manager module, a database of the SDRSharp (https://airspy.com/download/) plugin *FMSuite* (https://www.freqmgrsuite.com/).

-Tested with Python 3.10, SDRPlusPlus 1.1.0 and FMSuite 2.3.
+Tested version 2.0 with Python 3.10, SDRPlusPlus 1.1.0 and FMSuite 2.3.

 Run the script `import_FMSuite.py` with Python interpreter.